 When you publish something on your site, you send as many people as you can to your post.

 But you’re only one person (or company).
 So your reach is pretty limited.

 But when you partner with someone else, BOTH of you send people to your new content:

-Which doubles the amount of eyeballs, links and social media shares that you get.
+Which doubles the number of eyeballs, links and social media shares that you get.

-And because we both promoted it to our audiences, it got A TON of traffic:
+And because we both promoted it to our respective audiences, it got A TON of traffic:

 11. Repurpose Content Into Different Formats